Buffer-Finance/Buffer-Protocol-v2/README.md

     -   USDC
     -   BFR
     -   ReferralStorage
 -   All the custom functions written by Buffer Finance have a coverage above 90%.
-Howerver, since our contracts use Openzepplin and our testcases havent covered its functions, the resulting coverage across the project is low.
+Howerver, since our contracts use Openzepplin and our testcases haven't covered its functions, the resulting coverage across the project is low.